tt1pjm/pinetime-rust-riot/rust/app/src/watch_face.md

 That's how we automatically generate Safe Wrapper functions (described in the previous section)...
 For every imported LittlevGL function.

+`safe_wrap` is inserted into the Rust Bindings by the [gen-bindings.sh](https://github.com/lupyuen/PineTime-apps/blob/master/scripts/gen-bindings.sh) script.

 _What's `LvglResult<()>` and `Ok(())`?_

 We'll find out in the next section: Rust Error Handling.